Please click the link below to bring you to the appropriate section:

-- What should I retain for supporting documentation for self-directed learning?
+- What should I retain for supporting documentation for non-accredited learning?

 This is much more variable depending on the type of learning.
 For example if it was still a “formal” program, just not an accredited program, then the invitation, agenda or email confirmation would usually suffice.
 If you are claiming credits for preparation of a presentation or publication of a journal article, then a copy of the presentation or article would typically be expected.
 For Service as a Preceptor, use of the designated form is expected, as described below.